-The three European Macaronesian archipelagos is autonomous regions.
-They constitute political-administrative units endowed with political powers in their respective countries (Suarez de Vivero, 2019).
+The three European Macaronesian archipelagos are autonomous regions.
+They constitute politicaladministrative units endowed with political powers in their respective countries (Suarez de Vivero, 2019).
 Competences can be either conferred to the national or regional governments, or shared by both.

 Outermost regions